myhorreum/myhorreum.github.io/essays/Hawaiian Telcom Cybersecurity Meeting.md

 Has your environment changed recently?
 Security challenges of going hybrid (log data is now not in one place) A hybrid infrastructure, or hybrid cloud is an IT infrastructure design and environment made up of a mix of on-premises data centers, private clouds and/or public clouds
-Make sure your policies are up to date (things written for old password polices for example) Domain Controllers - tracks login/outs to your Enterprise Windows servers should be sent to a SIEM/log management tool
+Make sure your policies are up to date (protocols written for old password polices for example) Domain Controllers - tracks login/outs to your Enterprise Windows servers should be sent to a SIEM/log management tool

 Went over SIEM and Domain Controllers which I am already familiar with from TASI